Visual Studio Test task

 Tests that target the .NET core framework can be executed by specifying the appropriate target framework value.

 Tests can be distributed on multiple agents using version 2 of this task.
+For more information, see Run tests in parallel using the Visual Studio Test task.

 The agent must have the following capability: